-Key Terms Current EPA/Corps Regulations Proposed Rule Final Rule Preliminary Analysis Tributary Definition (continued) boulder fields, or a stream that flows underground) so long as a bed and banks and an ordinary high water mark can be identified upstream of the break A water that otherwise qualifies as a tributary under this definition does not lose its status as a tributary if it contributes flow through a water of the U.S. that does not meet the definition of tributary or through a non-jurisdictional water to a WOTUS There is no limit on the length of the break as long as there is upstream bed, banks and an ordinary high water mark Many county-owned ditches have a bed, bank and ordinary high water mark and flow, directly or indirectly to a WOTUS and may be classified as a tributary which may negate the ditch exemption Ordinary High Water Mark Definition Existing Corps regulations define ordinary high water mark as the line on the shore established by the fluctuations of water and indicated by physical characteristics such as a clear, natural line impressed on the banks, shelving, changes in the character of soil, destruction of terrestrial vegetation, the presence of litter and debris, or other appropriate means that consider the characteristics of the surrounding areas.
-33 CFR 328.3(e) (vi) The term ordinary high water mark means that line on the shore established by the fluctuations of water and indicated by physical characteristics such as a clear, natural line impressed on the bank, shelving, changes in the character of soil, destruction of terrestrial vegetation, the presence of litter and debris, or other appropriate means that consider the characteristics of the surrounding areas Note: Under current regulation, the term ordinary high water mark is ambiguous and applied inconsistently in the field Many of the ordinary high water mark physical indicators can occur whenever land may have water flowing across it, regardless of flow or duration The standard for ordinary high water mark is currently in flux at the Corps.
-The Corps is issuing technical manuals that diverge from the current regulatory definition.
-Rather than clarifying how an ordinary high water mark is determined, codifying this definition is likely to lead to more confusion in the field
+Key Terms Current EPA/Corps Regulations Proposed Rule Final Rule Preliminary Analysis Tributary Definition (continued) boulder fields, or a stream that flows underground) so long as a bed and banks and an ordinary high water mark can be identified upstream of the break A water that otherwise qualifies as a tributary under this definition does not lose its status as a tributary if it contributes flow through a water of the U.S. that does not meet the definition of tributary or through a non- jurisdictional water to a WOTUS There is no limit on the length of the break as long as there are an upstream bed, banks and an ordinary high water mark Many county-owned ditches have a bed, bank and ordinary high water mark and flow, directly or indirectly to a WOTUS and may be classified as a tributary which may negate the ditch exemption Ordinary High Water Mark Definition Existing Corps regulations define ordinary high water mark as the line on the shore established by the fluctuations of water and indicated by physical characteristics such as a clear, natural line impressed on the banks, shelving, changes in the character of soil, destruction of terrestrial vegetation, the presence of litter and debris, or other appropriate means that consider the characteristics of the surrounding areas.
+33 CFR 328.3(e) (vi) The term ordinary high water mark means that line on the shore established by the fluctuations of water and indicated by physical characteristics such as a clear, natural line impressed on the bank, shelving, changes in the character of soil, destruction of terrestrial vegetation, the presence of litter and debris, or other appropriate means that consider the characteristics of the surrounding areas Note: Under current regulation, the term ordinary high water mark is ambiguous and applied inconsistently in the field Many of the ordinary high water mark physical indicators can occur whenever land may have water flowing across it, regardless of flow or duration The final rule bases many decisions on identifying the ordinary high water mark (OHWM).
+While this term has been in use for decades, guidance manuals on defining OHWM have been developed for only two parts of the country.
+The Corps recently stated that this term will be developed further as the rule is implemented